lmatar/haxblog/index.md

 Email: lmatar@hawk.iit.edu

-## Special thank you
+## Special Thank you to...
-Thank you to Vinesh Kannan for getting all this data and giving me the opportunity to work on the project and learn so much!
+Vinesh Kannan for getting all this data and giving me the opportunity to work on the project and learn so much!